Turtlecrafter81/al-guides/Operation Siren Guide.md

 Ice pillars block movement entirely and sometimes can be removed by destroying the corresponding Siren Control Tower.
 Ice floes are ice tiles that will continue your fleet momentum till they come in contact with an obstacle or another fleet.

 #### Fog
-Movement in fog is restricted to 1 tile.
-Sometimes there's a Fog control tower that you can go to and remove all fog on the map.
+Movement in fog is restricted to 1 tile and you can only see up to one tile around you.
+There's a Fog control tower only that you can go to and remove all fog on the map.

 #### Whirlpool
 Entering or moving into a whirlpool will stop you there, and each time you try to move out you might be stunned, eating your moevement, meaning that reinforcements can spawn and move closer.
 Movement out of the Whirlpool is restricted to 1 tile.

-#### Directional Wind Storms:
-Will launch your fleet a set number of tiles over all obstacles when stepped on.

-#### Ocean Currents:
-Direct your fleet to the tile it points to.

 #### Flaming Sea:
 Do a %hp damage to all unit in the fleet and persist a turn.